BasharEmon/BasharEmon.github.io/_pages/about.md

 <div id="mechanotransduction" style="position: relative; top: -60px;"></div>
 ## <a name="mechanotransduction"></a>mechanotransduction

-My research has revealed that mechanical signaling, not just chemical cues, plays a dominant role in cancer cell migration and metastasis.
+My research has revealed that mechanical signaling, not just chemical cues, plays a critical role in cancer cell migration and metastasis.
 I showed that CAF (cancer-associated fibroblast) contractility drives stiffening of the ECM and induces nuclear deformation in cancer cells, which activates YAP, a mechanosensitive transcription co-activator.
 This activation upregulates genes linked to pro-metastatic behavior, including Activin A, a cytokine that further enhances invasion.
 Additional work published in Scientific Data and Extreme Mechanics Letters includes:
 * Defining thresholds for phototoxicity in live-cell imaging
 * Transcriptomic changes in mechanosensitive CAFs
 * Mapping fiber alignment under mechanical strain